Houston Arts Survey Conference

 2 - 4:30 p.m. on September 25, 2012 at Hilton-Americas Houston

 The vitality, quality and visibility of the arts will help determine Houston’s success in coming years, according to the 2012 Houston Arts Survey – a dynamic look at Harris County residents’ attitudes and experiences with regard to the area’s arts offerings and opportunities.
 The survey was released on Sept.
-25 at a conference hosted by the institute featuring two distinguished panels of local, regional and national arts leaders.
-The conference is generously funded by Houston Endowment Inc., and co-sponsored by Houston Arts Alliance.
-For a more in-depth look at the survey and conference, please take a look at downloadable materials.
-Video of our conference coming soon.
+25, 2012 at a conference hosted by the Kinder Institute featuring two distinguished panels of local, regional and national arts leaders.
+The conference was generously funded by Houston Endowment Inc., and co-sponsored by Houston Arts Alliance.
+For a more in-depth look at the survey and conference, please take a look at our downloadable materials

 SCHEDULE FOR THE AFTERNOON: